-Edward Hopper House Art Center
+Edward Hopper House Museum and Study Center

 Edward Hopper House in Nyack, New York is the birthplace of the renowned American artist Edward Hopper (1882-1967).
 It was built in 1858 by his maternal grandfather and served as his primary residence until 1910.
 After Hopper’s death, the house fell into disrepair, but was saved from demolition and restored by members of the local community.
 It is listed on the National Register of Historic Places.
 Since 1971, the Edward Hopper House has been a not-for-profit art center and museum, preserving the legacy and home of America’s most iconic artist.

 Check the Visit Nyack calendar for upcoming exhibitions and events, and visit edwardhopperhouse.org for additional information.